Bylaws for Jefferson Westside Neighbors

 i.
 If regular elections will be held at either of the next two meetings following the date the position is vacated, the position shall be filled by a regular election.

-d) A candidate for any office must be a member of the JWN and either:
+c) A candidate for any office must be a member of the JWN and

-ii. have attended and signed in at one of the previous six JWN general meetings, and have submitted a written statement of his or her willingness to serve in the position to the Executive Board prior to the election.
+1. Have attended and signed in at one of the previous six JWN general meetings, and have submitted a written statement of their willingness to serve in the position to the Executive Board prior to the election.

-i. is cast by a JWN member present during the vote, and
+i. is cast by a JWN member present during the vote or via absentee ballot, and

 ii. is the only vote cast by the JWN member during the vote, and

-iii. is for a qualified candidate for the position, according to subsection d, above.
+iii. is for a qualified candidate for the position, according to subsection c, above.

 g) To be elected, a candidate must receive a majority of the valid votes cast and must receive at least six valid votes.